-I am writing in respect of your recent request of 20 February 2018, for the release of information held by the Civil Aviation Authority (CAA).
-Your request has been considered in line with the provisions of the Freedom of Information Act 2000 (FOIA).
+Thank you for your request of 2 March 2021, for the release of information held by the Civil Aviation Authority (CAA).
+We have considered your request in line with the provisions of the Freedom of Information Act 2000 (FOIA).

-Your request:
+Your request and our response: